Tax Benefits for New Tax Residents in Portugal

 If you’re considering moving to Portugal or returning to your homeland as a Portuguese emigrant, Portugal has a very attractive regime – the NHR – which offers many tax advantages.

 Applications must be done by March 31st of the year following becoming a Portuguese tax resident.
-However, the NHR might be ending at the end of the year 2023 and if you are considering applying, you will need to become a Portuguese tax resident by the end of 2023, which may take one month to complete.
-For more information about these changes, read the latest news on the NHR here.
+However, the NHR ewas end at the of the year 2023, however if you become a Portuguese tax resident by the end of 2024, you may still apply if you meet certain conditions.
+For more details, please refer to our lattest article.

 The main Advantages

 - 20% special flat tax rate on labour and self-employment income from high value-added activities sourced in Portugal.